 What is ‘Air Pollution?’

 Air pollution can be seen as one of the most severe threats to public health of the 21st century, and it seems to be getting worse.
-As today’s metropolitan centers are largely inescapable for many of us, air pollution is a reality that should be taken seriously and addressed adequately.
+As today’s metropolitan centers are largely inescapable for many of us, this should be taken seriously and addressed adequately.

 Why is air pollution bad?

 Air pollution can cause several diseases and health conditions such as respiratory infections, heart disease, chronic obstructive pulmonary disease (COPD), stroke and lung cancer.
-It can also contribute to other afflictions, such as difficulty in breathing, wheezing, coughing and asthma, and may worsen existing respiratory or cardiac conditions.
+It can also contribute to other afflictions, such as difficulty in breathing and may worsen existing respiratory or cardiac conditions.
 In extreme cases, severe air pollution can even cause premature death.

 Air pollution is a health hazard for everyone.
 However, young are particularly vulnerable to its effects.
 Constant, unmediated exposure to pollutants can have lasting, negative effects on their development.